flegaspi700/GDA_Case_Study/Bike Share/Case Study Roadmap - Process.md

 Deliverable

+    - I will be using RStudio for the cleaning and transformation of data.
-    - Documentation of any cleaning or manipulation of data
+    - Documentation of the cleaning and transformation process is in Case Study Roadmap - Analyze.rmd file.